 Managing our waste

 Our waste policy is simple: no waste should make to landfill.
-We recycle whenever possible and as a last resort, we use incineration to generate energy.
+Following the Waste Hierarchy, we recycle whenever possible and as a last resort.
 To do that, we first look at what we consume and how.
 We then do everything we can to source and promote reusable alternatives to disposable products.

 As an organisation, we’ve made significant progress since 2006 in reducing our waste streams, including single-use plastics in our UK head office in London, where we operate a zero-to-landfill waste policy.
 This includes both behaviour change initiatives targeting our people, and working collaboratively with our third parties.
 Our UK head office’s waste management system has been certified to the Carbon Trust Waste Standard since 2014, when it scored a best practice management score of 85%.